zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_secure_boot.md

   using any of the further compile time switches are invalid.
 - MCUBOOT\_NO\_SWAP (default: False):
   - **True:** Activate non-swapping firmware upgrade operation.
   - **False:** Original firmware upgrade operation with image swapping.
+- MCUBOOT\_RAM\_LOADING (default: False):
+  - **True:** Activate RAM loading firmware upgrade operation, where latest image is copied to RAM and runs from there instead of being executed in-place.
+  - **False:** Original firmware upgrade operation with image swapping.

 ### Image versioning